 The fields of tulips are scattered throughout the valley and are best seen on a driving tour.
 It’s really a sight to see when the intense color coats the valley in red, yellow and purple.
 And since it’s a month-long festival, there are plenty of chances to go.
 Just be prepared for long lines of cars.

 It’s always best to visit the tulips on a weekday when traffic isn’t so high.
 Weekends can be quite packed.
 It can take hours to drive in and around the area.
-Before you go, check the bloom status to see which fields are in bloom at the moment.

 5. Visit a Rainforest